nauam/Courses/docs/manual/document-format-reference/resource-json-v10.md

 : Specify any custom attributes about node using a string value.

-- For more information about using the `editUrl`/`remoteUrl` see the [QW Control User Manual](/administration/projects/resource-model-sources/resource-editor.md#resource-editor).
+- For more information about using the `editUrl`/`remoteUrl` see the [Rundeck User Manual](/administration/projects/resource-model-sources/resource-editor.md#resource-editor).

 ## Examples